IDIL Tracks

 Biology and Health Track

-• Applied Structural Biology
+- Applied Structural Biology

-• Practical Modeling and Simulation of Biological Systems
+- Practical Modeling and Simulation of Biological Systems

 Details

 The Master’s program in Quantitative Biology: Molecular Mechanisms of Living Systems (qbio) focuses on emerging interdisciplinary fields in the biosciences, ranging from cutting-edge experimental techniques in microscopy, synthetic biology, and structural biology to modeling and systems-based approaches in the life sciences.
-You will learn the fundamentals of these disciplines by carrying out team and individual projects, supervised by leading researchers, as part of an innovative educational program.
+You will learn the fundamentals of these disciplines by working on team and individual projects, supervised by leading researchers, as part of an innovative educational program.

 Contact

-Major in Biodiversity, Ecology, and Evolution
+Biodiversity, Ecology, and Evolution Track

 Quantitative Ecology & Evolution

-• Ecology
+- Ecology

-• Study of variability
+- Study of Variability

 Details